bichenkk/AWSTPEWorkshop-20180524-EC2-S3-CF/README.md

 ### Step 3:
 * Create cloudformation stack: **AWS Console > Cloudformation > Create Stack > from URL >
 https://s3-ap-northeast-1.amazonaws.com/workshop-data-public/cloudformation-workshop-20180524-ec2-s3.json**
+* Ensure your stack name is short (less than 20 characters)
 * Wait till the stack creation ready, the status will change to `CREATE_COMPLETE`
 * you can see the output sheet:
 * Then you can use the command to sign into your EC2 from your AWS Cloud9 we created in step 1.